Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs: Introduction

-Kammer and Tholey give an algorithm which for an input $G$ and integer $k$, in $O(nk^3)$ time constructs a tree-decomposition of width at most $(9+\delta)k$ or outputs $\tw(G)>k$ \cite{KT12,KT13}.
-The algorithm uses {\em crest separators} to decompose $G$ into pieces (subgraphs), each piece contains one component (called {\em crest} with a normal distance $k$ from a selected set of edges called {\em coast}) and for each crest computes a vertex-cut set of size at most $3k$ to separate the crest from the coast.
-If such a vertex-cut set can not be found for some crest then the algorithm concludes $\tw(G)>k$.
-Otherwise, the algorithm computes a tree-decomposition for the graph $H$ obtained by removing all crests from $G$ and works on each crest recursively.
-Finally, the algorithm constructs a tree-decomposition of $G$ from the tree-decomposition of $H$ and those of crests.
-By applying the crest separators to decompose $G$ into pieces, each piece having one component $Z\in {\cal Z}$, and applying the minimum face separating cycle to find a vertex-cut set $\partial(A_Z)$ in each piece, we show that either a vertex-cut set $\partial(A_Z)$ with $|\partial(A_Z)|\leq k$ for every $Z\in {\cal Z}$ in all recursive steps or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor can be computed in $O(nk^2)$ time and get the result below. \begin{theorem} There is an algorithm which given a planar graph $G$ of $n$ vertices and an integer $k$, in $O(nk^2)$ time either constructs a branch-decomposition of $G$ with width at most $(2+\delta)k$ or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor of $G$, where $\delta>0$ is a constant. \end{theorem} Theorem~\ref{theo-1} follows from Theorems~\ref{theo-2} and \ref{theo-3}.
+For an input $G$ and integer $k$, Kammer and Tholey give an algorithm which in $O(nk^3)$ time constructs a tree-decomposition of width $O(k)$ or outputs $\tw(G)>k$ as follows \cite{KT12,KT13}: Convert $G$ into an almost triangulated planar graph $\hat{G}$.
+Use {\em crest separators} to decompose $\hat{G}$ into pieces (subgraphs), each piece contains one component (called {\em crest} with a normal distance $k$ from a selected set of edges called {\em coast}).
+For each crest compute a vertex cut set of size at most $3k-1$ to separate the crest from the coast.
+If such a vertex cut set can not be found for some crest then the algorithm concludes $\tw(\hat{G})>k$.
+Otherwise, the algorithm computes a tree-decomposition for the graph $\hat{H}$ obtained by removing all crests from $\hat{G}$ and works on each crest recursively.
+Finally, the algorithm constructs a tree-decomposition of $\hat{G}$ from the tree-decomposition of $\hat{H}$ and those of crests.

+To get an $O(nk^2)$ time algorithm for Theorem~\ref{theo-1}, we apply the ideas of triangulating $G$ and crest separators in \cite{KT12,KT13} to decompose $\hat{G}$ into pieces, each piece having one component (crest) $Z\in {\cal Z}$.
+Instead of finding a vertex cut set of size at most $3k-1$ for each crest, we apply the minimum face separating cycle to find a minimum vertex cut set $\partial(A_Z)$ in each piece.
+We show that either a vertex cut set $\partial(A_Z)$ with $|\partial(A_Z)|\leq k$ for every $Z\in {\cal Z}$ in all recursive steps or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor can be computed in $O(nk^2)$ time and get the result below. \begin{theorem} There is an algorithm which given a planar graph $G$ of $n$ vertices and an integer $k$, in $O(nk^2)$ time either constructs a branch-decomposition of $G$ with width at most $(2+\delta)k$ or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor of $G$, where $\delta>0$ is a constant. \end{theorem} Theorem~\ref{theo-1} follows from Theorems~\ref{theo-2} and \ref{theo-3}.

 The next section gives the preliminaries of the paper.
 We prove Theorems \ref{theo-2} and \ref{theo-3} in Sections 3 and 4, respectively.
 The final section concludes the paper.